-If you are aged 18 or over and registered with a GP surgery in England you can book your vaccination appointments on the NHS website.
-You can also get a COVID-19 vaccine if you're aged 16 or 17 - the NHS will contact you when it's your turn to get the vaccine.
+If you are registered with a GP surgery in England you can book your vaccination appointments on the NHS website.

 Local councils in London have set up pop-up vaccination centres and vaccine buses for walk-in appointments, and there are several large vaccination centres around London which also offer walk-in appointments:

 - Kensington and Chelsea: vaccine bus

 - Hammersmith and Fulham: vaccine bus

 If you have questions about the COVID vaccines, you can view this booklet produced by Imperial College Healthcare NHS Trust [pdf].

 Do I need to be vaccinated in order to start my course at Imperial?

 No, but we strongly encourage all students to get the vaccine if you are offered one in your home country, or to book one once you arrive in the UK if vaccination is not available to you in your home country.